ballerina-platform/module-ballerina-persist/examples/medical-center/README.md

 ## Run the example

-*Info* As a prerequisite to running the example, start a MySQL database server.
+>**Note** : As a prerequisite to running the example, start a MySQL database server.

 First, clone this repository, and then run the following commands to run this example in your local machine.

 1. Run `bal persist init` command to add configurations.

-    ```sh
+    ```shell
     $ cd examples/medical-center
     $ bal persist init
     ```
-    This will create/update the following files with the necessary db configurations
+    This will create/update the following files with the necessary db configurations.
     * `Config.toml`
     * `Ballerina.toml`
     * `generated/database_configuration.bal`